 The origin of the county’s name comes from the words “Cornovii” and “Waelas” meaning hill dwellers and strangers.

-Do you know any fun or interesting facts about Cornwall that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Cornwall?
+Share them in the comments below!